End of Life Law in Australia: An Overview for the Aged Care Sector

 Voluntary assisted dying (VAD) refers to the assistance provided to a person by a health practitioner to end their life.
 ‘Voluntary’ means the practice is the person’s voluntary choice, and that he or she is competent (has capacity) to decide to access VAD.

-Assisted dying is illegal in all Australian States and Territories except in Victoria where VAD is lawful in some circumstances, and in Western Australia, where VAD is expected to commence in mid-2021.
+VAD is illegal in all Australian States and Territories except in Victoria where VAD is lawful in some circumstances, and in Western Australia, where VAD will commence on 1 July 2021.
+VAD laws have also been passed in Tasmania and will commence on a date to be confirmed.

-In those States and Territories where VAD remains illegal (including in Western Australia until mid- 2021), anyone who assists another person to die may be charged with murder, manslaughter or assisting suicide.
+In those States and Territories where VAD remains illegal (including in Western Australia until 1 July 2021), anyone who assists another person to die may be charged with murder, manslaughter or assisting suicide.

-Providing appropriate palliative medication with the intention of relieving a person’s pain and suffering is not assisted dying.
+Providing appropriate medication with the intention of relieving a person’s pain and symptoms is not assisted dying.

 Learn more about end of life law